jupyter-book/mystmd/docs/quickstart-jupyter-lab-myst.md

 ## Inline Expressions

-JupyterLab MyST allows you to create and evaluate inline expressions using the `{eval}` role.
+JupyterLab MyST allows you to create and evaluate inline expressions using the {myst:role}`eval` role.
 These turn your markdown cells into places that you can quickly evaluate a simple expression, such as:

 - The value of the variable `x`: `` {eval}`x` ``